 - Aquatic plant management

-- Citizen involvement in lake stewardship
+- Community involvement in lake stewardship

 The course is taught on a week-by-week basis, allowing for online communication between classmates and instructors through topical discussion forums.
 The course also includes three pre-scheduled ask-an-expert webinar sessions with instructors and outside experts.
 MSU Extension course instructors include Bindu Bhakta, Erick Elgin, Dr. Jo Latimore, Dr. Lois Wolfson and Brad Neumann.
-Sign-up for the electronic MSU Extension newsletter and select “lakes, streams, and watersheds” to stay informed about future offerings.
+Sign up for the electronic MSU Extension newsletter and select “lakes, streams, and watersheds” to stay informed about future offerings.

 2019 Introduction to Lakes Course Information